 Ingredients: 2 zucchinis, 1 cup quinoa, 1 cup black beans, spices, cheese

-Directions: Halve the zucchinis lengthwise and hollow out the center.
-In a bowl, mix cooked quinoa, black beans, and spices.
-Fill the zucchini halves with the mixture and top with cheese.
+Directions: Halve zucchinis lengthwise and scoop out the center.
+In a bowl mix cooked quinoa, beans, and spices.
+Stuff the zucchini halves with the mix and top with cheese.
 Bake at 375°F for 25 minutes.

 Sautéed Zucchini with Garlic and Herbs